-An echocardiogram is a test that uses sound waves to produce live images of your heart.
+Echocardiography is a test that uses sound waves to produce live images of your heart.
+The image is an echocardiogram.
 This test allows your doctor to monitor how your heart and its valves are functioning.
+The images can help them spot:

-It’s a key test in determining the health of the heart muscle, especially after a heart attack.
+An echocardiogram is key in determining the health of the heart muscle, especially after a heart attack.
 It can also reveal heart defects in unborn babies.

 There are several different types of echocardiograms.